Application Pool Identities

 Compatibility Issues with Application Pool Identities

-The biggest compatibilty issue with application pool identities is probably earlier guidance documents which explicitly recommend that you ACL resources for Network Service, that is, the default identity of the DefaultAppPool in IIS 6.0 and IIS 7.0.
+The biggest compatibility issue with application pool identities is probably earlier guidance documents which explicitly recommend that you ACL resources for Network Service, that is, the default identity of the DefaultAppPool in IIS 6.0 and IIS 7.0.
 Customers will have to change their scripts to ACL for "IIS AppPool\DefaultAppPool" (or another application pool name) when running on IIS 7.5 or later (see the example above for how to do this).

 IIS doesn't load the Windows user profile, but certain applications might take advantage of it anyway to store temporary data.
 SQL Express is an example of an application that does this.
 However, a user profile has to be created to store temporary data in either the profile directory or in the registry hive.
 The user profile for the Network Service account was created by the system and was always available.
 However, with the switch to unique Application Pool identities, no user profile is created by the system.
 Only the standard application pools (DefaultAppPool and Classic .NET AppPool) have user profiles on disk.
 No user profile is created if the Administrator creates a new application pool.